-A student completing all requirements of this program will be classified as a Dental Assistant in North Carolina.
+A student completing all requirements of this program will be classified as a level 1 Dental Assistant in North Carolina.

-- attainment of the Dental Assistant certification examination(s) directed by the Dental Assisting National Board and current certification in CPR; or
+- completion of the Dental Assistant certification examination(s) administered by the Dental Assisting National Board and current certification in CPR; or

-- dental assistants may be trained in any dental delivery setting after complying the Sub-Items (3)(b), (c), and (d) of this Rule, and given the opportunity to accomplish the duties of a Dental Assistant II under the direct control and supervision of a licensed dentist, except as listed in Sub-Item 3(e) of this Rule.
+- after completing Sub-Items (3)(b), (c), and (d) of this Rule, dental assistants may be trained in any dental delivery setting and allowed to perform the functions of a Dental Assistant II under the direct control and supervision of a licensed dentist, except as listed in Sub-Item 3(e) of this Rule.

-- full-time experience and profession as a chairside assistant for two years (3,000 hours) of the aforementioned five, during the course of time the assistant may be trained in any dental delivery sites and prohibited to execute the functions of a Dental Assistant II under the direct command and guidance of a licensed dentist.
+- full-time employment and experience as a chairside assistant for two years (3,000 hours) of the preceding five, during which period the assistant may be trained in any dental delivery setting and allowed to perform the functions of a Dental Assistant II under the direct control and supervision of a licensed dentist.

 Hands on Dental Assistant Training, LLC.
 Is located at 2783 NC Highway 68 South, Suite 117 High Point, NC 27265.
 We train you to become a dental assistant in the basic subject areas of dental assisting, which include using the treatment rooms, laboratory, x-ray equipment, and office area.